 Travis worked in the lab as a technician and then a graduate student from 2009 to 2013.
 His research focused on the ecology and characterization of foodborne pathogens, in natural and agricultural environments.

-Diana will be working on assessing genetic predictors of growth at refrigeration temperatures for commonly isolated dairy spoilage bacteria.
+Diana was working on assessing genetic predictors of growth at refrigeration temperatures for commonly isolated dairy spoilage bacteria.
 Initially, standard milk media will be tested for supporting the growth of psychrotolerant bacteria to determine which media should be used for quantifying growth capability at refrigerated temperatures.
+View Diana's LinkedIn profile.

 Hazel was a graduate student in the lab from 2001 to 2004.
 She worked on a project to identify the spoilage organisms present in fluid milk products 17 days post-pasteurization.
 Her thesis was entitled: “Characterization of pasteurized fluid milk shelf life attributes”.